aphp/eds-pseudo/README.md

     <img src="https://img.shields.io/badge/reproducibility-dvc-blue" alt="DVC">
 </a>

-# EDS-Pseudonymisation
+# EDS-Pseudo

-This project aims at detecting identifying entities at AP-HP's Clinical Data Warehouse:
+This project aims at detecting identifying entities documents, and was primarily tested on clinical reports at AP-HP's Clinical Data Warehouse (EDS).

+The model is built on top of [edsnlp](https://github.com/aphp/edsnlp), and consists in a hybrid model (rule-based + deep learning) for which we provide rules (`eds_pseudo/pipes`) and a training recipe (`eds_pseudo/scripts/train.py`).

+We also provide a small set of fictive documents (`data/gen_dataset`) to test the method.

+The entities that are detected are listed below.

 | Label            | Description                                                   |
 |------------------|---------------------------------------------------------------|